isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

- `shared_ptr`'s rely on use counting and the use count for a cyclic structure never goes to zero, so we need a mechanism to be able to destroy a cyclic structure.
+ `shared_ptr`’s rely on use counting and the use count for a cyclic structure never goes to zero, so we need a mechanism to be able to destroy a cyclic structure.

 ##### Example